tocisz/homepage/t/posts_source/005-Hall-effect-sensors.md

 ' probe-ad cycle
 ```

-Below is a plot of the readings I got when rotating motor manually.
-How many RPM
+Here is a plot of the readings I got when rotating motor manually.
-I was doing? :-)
+It looks like it can actually give quite a good precision.
+Much more
+than 30 degrees resolution one can get by reading sensors trough comparator
+as a digital input (as far as I know that's how it's usually used).
 ![Plot of hall sensor readings](005-3.svg).

+*Question 1.*

+How many RPMs was I doing?

+*Question 2.*

-Has STM32 possibility to make an interrupt by comparing two analog imputs?
+Has STM32 possibility to make an interrupt by comparing two analog inputs?
-If it has, it should be easy to write logic that keeps track of motor possition.
+If it has, it should be easy to write a logic that keeps track of motor position.
-Than it can be used as a control wheel for some user interface.
+With it the motor could be used as a control wheel for some user interface.
-I leave this as an excercise to the reader... and please send me the code :-).
+I leave this as an easy exercise to the reader ;-)
+...and please send me the code!